YnaPqt/deep-learning-spam-detection/README.md

 ## Goals 🎯

-Your goal is to build a spam detector, that can automatically flag spams as they come based solely on the sms' content.
+The goal is to build a spam detector, that can automatically flag spams as they come based solely on the sms' content.
-Scope of this project 🖼️